k-schmidt/Data_Structures_and_Algorithms/data_structures/README.md

 1. `x.left-child` points to the leftmost child of node x, and
 2. `x.right-sibling` points to the sibling of x immediately to its right.

-If nod x has no children, then `x.left-child = NIL` and if node x is the rightmost child of its parent, then `x.right-sibling = NIL`.
+If node x has no children, then `x.left-child = NIL` and if node x is the rightmost child of its parent, then `x.right-sibling = NIL`.